Blendify/blender-manual/trunk/blender_docs/manual/interface/grease_pencil/stroke_edit.rst

       Use this option to perform smoothing on stroke thickness values.

 Thickness
-   The Thickness Brush can be used to increase or decrease the thickness of the parts of the stroke under the cursor.
+   The Thickness Brush can be used to increase (Add) or decrease (Subtract) the thickness of the parts of the stroke under the cursor.
+Strength
+   ToDo.
+For creating fading effects.
 Grab
    Takes the stroke points which fall within the brush circle when the sculpting action begins, and allows you to translate this set of points.